StateVoicesNational/Spoke/docs/TEXTER_ACTIVITY_QUERIES.md

 and c.title NOT LIKE '%Demo%'
 ```

-- Count of Texters in a Campaign or Org
+- Count of Texters in a Campaign or Org, with filter for date range, organization, campaign

 ```sql
 SELECT count(distinct m.user_id) from message m